Liqwid-Labs/agora/docs/tech-design/effects.md

 ## What can an effect _be_?

 The range of powers an effect may have is at the discretion of the protocol maker.
-For usability and security purposes though, Agora will initially offer a _buffet approach_ to proposals and effects.
+For usability purposes, Agora might  offer a _buffet approach_ as an option for proposals and effects.

 <p align="center">
   <img height=300 src="https://images.unsplash.com/photo-1583338917496-7ea264c374ce?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1740&q=80" alt="Get the effects, whilst they're hot!"/>
 </p>

 In this model, a proposal is defined by the _combination_ of _effect templates_, in much the same way a diner's meal at a buffet is defined by which dishes they choose.

-Conceiving of proposals this way makes them no less powerful, as they will be able to combine effects in such a way as to render the desired effect.
-It does however prevent a user wishing to issue a proposal from having to construct their effects from whole cloth and it allows the maintainers of the system a better insight into changes to the protocol a proposal might make.
+Conceiving of proposals this way makes them only marginally less powerful, as users will be able to combine effects in such a way as to render the desired effect.
+It does however prevent a user wishing to issue a proposal from having to construct their effects from whole cloth.

+Whilst Agora may offer this functionality, there is nothing stopping DAO members from writing their own effect code.

 ## The issue of partial execution

 An anticipated problem with this model is the danger of 'partial execution'.
 The model relies on the assumption that desired effects will be processed by community members, as they are seen as desirable.There could however be an issue, if users deem some effects as more desirable than others.
-If the effects of a proposal are not executed __in their entirety__, this may lead to unanticipated and undesirable outcomes.
+If the effects of a proposal are not executed **in their entirety**, this may lead to unanticipated and undesirable outcomes.

 This should not be a major limitation in the system, as community members _should_ recognise the necessity to implement the proposal in its entirety.
 However, one might consider _incentivising effect execution_ to prevent such an occurrence.